tdhock/tdhock.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: Peer-reviewed papers and pre-prints with links to code and data
+description: Peer-reviewed papers and preprints with links to code and data
 ---

 - My pages on